bloomberg/quantum/CONTRIBUTING.md

 source project, feel free to send an email to opensource@bloomberg.net and we'll get your questions answered as quickly as we can.

-This library currently has *100%* test coverage.
-Pull Requests are always welcome, however they will only be accepted if the test coverage remains at 100%.

 ## Contribution Licensing

-Since `constant.js` is distributed under the terms of the [Apache Version 2 license](LICENSE), contributions that you make are licensed under the same terms.
+Since `Quantum` is distributed under the terms of the [Apache Version 2 license](LICENSE), contributions that you make are licensed under the same terms.
 In order for us to be able to accept your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is called a Developer's Certificate of Origin